lcostant/OMEGA/v1_CEERS/README.md

-# Simulated NIRCam imaging data at CEERS depth for massive TNG50 galaxies at 3<z<6
+# Simulated NIRCam imaging data at CEERS depth

+## Massive galaxies at redshift 3<z<6 from IllustisTNG50

 This data release is composed of synthetic images of about 25,000 galaxies from the IllustrisTNG50[^1][^2].
 Galaxies are selected to be more massive than log(M)>9 solar masses at redshift z=3, z=4, z=5, and z=6.
 Synthetic images were created with the SKIRT[^3] radiative transfer code (v9.0), including the effects of dust attenuation and scattering.